Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Introduction

 The string vertex that corresponds to an elementary vertex of the closed bosonic string field theory with $g$ loops and $n$ external legs can be naively defined as the set of $n$ punctured genus $g$ Riemann surfaces endowed with a metric having constant curvature $-1$ and having no simple closed geodesic of length less than an infinitesimal parameter $c_*$.
 The surface obtained by the plumbing fixture of surfaces belong to the naive string vertices can be associated with a unique Feynman diagram.
 These naive string vertices together with the Feynman diagrams only provide an approximate cell decomposition of the moduli space, with a slight mismatch between the adjacent cells.
 The size of the mismatch is shown to be of the order $c_*^2$.
 A systematic algorithm for improving the naive string vertices perturbatively in $c_*$ is proposed.
 Following this algorithm, the string vertices with leading order corrections are obtained.
 The leading order corrected string vertices together with the cells associated with different Feynman diagrams obtained by the plumbing fixture of surfaces belong to the naive string vertices provide a cell decomposition of the moduli space having no mismatch up to the order $c_*^2$ .
 These improved string vertices can be used to build a consistent closed bosonic string field theory by keeping the parameter $c_*$ very small.
+Due to the mismatch beyond the order $c_*^2$, the closed string field theory is only approximately gauge invariant.

 This construction closely follows the construction of gluing compatible 1PI regions inside the moduli space needed for defining the off-shell amplitudes in string perturbation theory \cite{Moosavian:2017fta}.
 The essential difference is that the 1PI region inside the moduli space include degenerate Riemann surfaces with non-separating degenerations, unlike the string vertices which do not include any degenerate Riemann surface.
 Therefore, the string vertices has more boundaries compared to the gluing compatible 1PI regions, and consequently the string vertices are needed to satisfy more stringent conditions than the gluing compatible 1PI regions.

 Recently, the cubic vertex of heterotic string field theory has constructed by using $SL(2,\mathbb{C})$ local coordinate maps which in turn has been used to construct the one loop tadpole string vertex in heterotic string field theory \cite{Erler:2017pgf}.
 The cubic string vertex defined this way differ from the cubic string vertex defined by the minimal area metric.
 However, a similar construction of string vertices with arbitrary number of loops and punctures is not available yet.
 Interstingly, the construction described in \cite{Erler:2017pgf} suggests the possibility of using the stub parameter to set up a perturbative approximation of the string vertices, which matches with the basic idea behind the construction described in this paper.